raj-saurabh9/MIUSIC/README.md

 # MIUSIC

-- a application to play random songs with some animation
+- a web application to play random songs with some animation
 - will be adding a guessing game soon